rkuris/lookout.github.io/_posts/2014-08-02-building-with-storm-jruby-presentation.md

-With this year's [JRubyConf EU](http://2014.jrubyconf.eu) now over, we can finally post the slids for [Ian Smith](https://github.com/ismith) and [R. Tyler Croy's](https://github.com/rtyler) talk: "Building a Scalable Messaging Fabric with JRuby and Storm."
+With this year's [JRubyConf EU](http://2014.jrubyconf.eu) now over, we can finally post the slides for [Ian Smith](https://github.com/ismith) and [R. Tyler Croy's](https://github.com/rtyler) talk: **Building a Scalable Messaging Fabric with JRuby and Storm**.

 We expect the video of the presentation to be posted at a later date, but for now we just have the slides: